chipxsd/stream-based-sync/stream-based-sync.md

 enough to prove a point.

-There are a lot of applications we use every day that use data synchronization to share the same state across devices, let's identify a few:
+There are a lot of applications we use every day that use data synchronization to share the same state across devices, let's identify a few with examples:

 - **e-mail** -- most IMAP clients get up to date by fully synchronizing the list of all e-mails and their unread state.
 All clients for the same